shivannis/xandr-docs-public/xandr-docs/articles/monetize/improve-low-viewability-performance.md

 You can always improve viewability rate performance by adjusting your line item setup, even after setting a viewability threshold.

-For reference, Xandr considers any viewability rate higher than 0% to be normal.
+For reference, Microsoft Advertising considers any viewability rate higher than 0% to be normal.
 This is because viewability rates can vary greatly from one placement and impression to another.
 Instances of zero viewability (0%) can occur when:

 - a user leaves a page within one second of a creative rendering
 - a user rapidly scrolls down their screen, missing a creative near the top of the page